IBM/analyze-insights-on-startup-using-watson-studio/cognos.md

 - Data can be explored using filtering and navigation paths.
 - Embedded in your application
 - Because dashboards are fully embedded, dashboards are integrated into your application's context, keeping users engaged.

+In this pattern we have used this service to consume the derived insights(from db2 warehouse) followed by interactive dashboards which produces visualizations directly from your data in real-time.

 User can create and visulaize the data in the form of 4 widgets as follows: